 Vision: We, the members of Groveland Unitarian Universalist Fellowship, shall live our faith in a welcoming, inclusive congregation that provides a safe community for spiritual exploration and operates in accordance with the principles and traditions of Unitarian Universalism.
 Groveland welcomes seekers on their spiritual journeys.

-Sunday Services: Our Services are held at 10:00 in the St Paul Council of Churches Chapel at 1671 Summit Ave. in St. Paul, MN 55105.
+Sunday Services: Our Services are held at 10:00 at the Interfaith Action of Greater St. Paul building (formerly the St Paul Area Council of Churches) at 1671 Summit Ave. in St. Paul, MN 55105.

 Our mailing address:

 Accessibility: Ours is a wheelchair accessible building, with handicapped parking behind the building.